cytechmobile/radicle-planning-boards/CONTRIBUTING.md

 ### Nuxt Modules

 See [`nuxt.config.ts`](./nuxt.config.ts) for a list of Nuxt Modules this repo is equipped with to help you along the way.
-It's worth looking up what they they have to offer and leverage it to make our lives easier.
+It's worth looking up what they have to offer and leverage it to make our lives easier.

 #### TailwindCSS